17 Aug The Tenement Health Check – Time for New Policy?

 About 200,000 flats in Scotland are not managed by a factor and few are fully self-factored.
 Tenement abandonment is becoming more common, but help to buy and cheaper flats often end up in the hands of landlords or absent owners who care little for common maintenance.
 Air B &B is becoming an increasing problem in places like Edinburgh as flats are let out all year round to tourists, leading to a decline in community presence and involvement in the very areas that tourists visit.

 It is clear that the present Law of the Tenement has failed to address the needs of maintaining property in common ownership.

 It seems strange that when you buy a flat in a tenement, you are also buying, and investing in, a share of the common fabric.
 Yet you may not know easily, who your other shareholders are.

 So there are a number of actions that need to be incorporated into the Law of Tenement ownership ( or shared ownership):

-- Every owner should have to pay a monthly sum into a sinking fund set up by the Owners Association.
-The sinking fund should ensure there will always be sufficient funds to pay for the common insurance as well as to commission a Tenement Health Check at least every 5 years.
+- every owner should have to pay a monthly sum into a sinking fund set up by the owners; association.
+The sinking fund should ensure there will always be sufficient funds to pay for the common insurance as well as to commission a tenement health check at least every five years.

 Similar schemes exist in European countries but Scotland has been lax in forming laws that will prevent deterioration of property, which is after all, a huge asset to the country.
 Having a requirement for a detailed inspection and report (at least every five years), will not only show owners what work is essential, it will raise issues of health and safety.